Dyslexia

 Word Banks

 Word banks are lists of words that students can refer to when they are writing.
 They can be general or specific to a topic or subject.
-Here's how they can be utilized:
+Here's how they can be utilised:

 Spell-Check Tools